Dirección de Inteligencia Nacional: DINA censorship of media

-Foreign involvement

-The United States backed and supported the Fatherland and Liberty Nationalist Front, which funded and directed the first coup attempt against Allende's regime, known as the Tanquetazo.
-The CIA established links with DINA after the successful 1973 Chilean coup d'état.
-Ties were cut, however, after the assassination of Orlando Letelier in Washington DC, which DINA agent Michael Townley was directly tied with and which eventually led to the disbanding of the DINA in 1977.
+Role of Manuel Contreras

+Despite answering to Pinochet, Gen. Manuel Contreras held significant sway over DINA's operations and is credited with creating the group.
+In his role as leader of DINA, and as one of Pinochet's closest confidents, Contreras became the second most powerful person in Chile.
+In a letter which Michael Townley wrote to Contreras on March 1, 1978, Townley, using the alias J. Andreas Wilson, referred to him on as "Don Manuel" and noted the authority he had over him.
+When he brought up the Letelier-Moffitt assassination, Townley noted how the influential DINA leader was able to get away with not letting Pinochet know the truth about this case.

 DINA foreign assassinations and operations

-The DINA was involved in Operation Condor, as well as Operation Colombo.
-In July 1976, two magazines in Argentina and Brazil appeared and published the names of 119 Chilean leftist opponents, claiming they had been killed in internal disputes unrelated to the Pinochet regime.
-Both magazines disappeared after this one and only issue.
-Judge Juan Guzmán Tapia eventually asked Chilean justices to lift Pinochet's immunity in this case, called "Operation Colombo", having accumulated evidence that Pinochet had ordered the DINA to plant this disinformation, in order to cover up the "disappearance" and murder by the Chilean secret police of those 119 persons.
-In September 2005, Chile's Supreme Court ordered the lifting of Pinochet's general immunity from prosecutions, with respect to this case.
+Michael Townley's role

+In a confession letter which Michael Townley wrote on March 14, 1978, he acknowledged to being DINA's lead foreign assassin.
+Joining DINA in 1974, Townley would go on lead a special DINA unit called the "Agrupación Avispa"—the Wasp Group—which operated under DINA's Mulchén Brigade and was "dedicated to elimination" of opponents of the Pinochet regime.

 Assassinations of Carlos Prats and Orlando Letelier

 The DINA worked with international agents, such as Michael Townley, who assassinated former Chilean minister Orlando Letelier in Washington DC in 1976, as well as General Carlos Prats in Buenos Aires, Argentina, in 1974.
+In a letter discussing plans for the assassination of Letelier, Townley noted the planned date-September 21, 1976- and how he received the assassination order from Contreras deputy Pedro Espinoza.

 Michael Townley worked with Eugenio Berríos on producing sarin in the 1970s, at a laboratory in a DINA-owned house in the district of Lo Curro, Santiago de Chile.
-Eugenio Berríos, who was murdered in 1995, was also linked with drug traffickers and agents of the Drug Enforcement Administration (DEA).
+Eugenio Berríos, who was murdered in 1992, was also linked with drug traffickers and agents of the Drug Enforcement Administration (DEA).